garymm/models/library/estats/README.md

     ly.UnitValsTensor(tsr, "Act")
     // tsr now has the "Act" values from given layer -- can be logged, computed on, etc..
 ```

+The above also now available as a convenience function in `elog.Context` as `SetLayerTensor`.